jboss-developer/jboss-eap-quickstarts/forge-from-scratch/README.md

 The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform 6.1 or later.

-All you need to build this project is Java 6.0 (Java SDK 1.6) or better, and an JBoss Developer Studio 5 or JBoss Forge version 1.0.0.Final (or higher).
+All you need to build this project is Java 6.0 (Java SDK 1.6) or later, and a JBoss Developer Studio 5 or JBoss Forge version 1.0.0.Final (or later).

 ### JBoss Developer Studio 5